mikhail-gonnochenko/Pinterest-Pin-creator/README.md

 Soft daylight, natural shadows, premium aesthetic

-Multiple variations (location, mood, lighting)

-This removes the need for:

-manual background removal

-external mockup preparation

-Photoshop-based workflows
+Multiple variations:

+location

+mood

+lighting

+interior vs outdoor scenes

+The result is marketing-ready lifestyle visuals from a single raw image.

 Layer 2 — Pinterest Pin Creator & SEO Optimizer
 Purpose

-Convert any visual (travel photo or product mockup) into a Pinterest-ready pin optimized for reach and saves.
+Convert any visual (travel photo or product mockup) into a Pinterest-ready pin optimized for reach, saves, and long-term discovery.

 What it does

 Crops images to the Pinterest-recommended 2:3 ratio (1000×1500)

-Preserves key visual elements (subject, landmarks, leading lines)
+Preserves key visual elements:

+main subject

+landmarks

+leading lines

 Generates Pinterest-optimized metadata: